 You might be wondering, do I have to stick with this for life?
 The truth is, it’s entirely up to you.
 Seed cycling is such an easy and gentle way to naturally support your hormone balance daily, you may want to consider it.
 It may feel daunting to think about doing this forever, but once you get into a habit, it may become second nature.
 I recommend taking it month-by-month.
 Making a monthly goal to seed cycle makes it feel much more manageable.

-Use a coffee or spice grinder to grind the seeds (especially the flax and sesame).
+Use a coffee or spice grinder to grind or chop the seeds (especially the flax and sesame).
 This helps your body digest them.
-That being said, if you aren’t able to grind them that okay.
+That being said, if you aren’t able to grind them, that’s okay.
 Incorporating the seeds is better than not because they aren’t ground.
-The only exception is flax seeds, which your body can’t breakdown or absorb if left whole.
+The only exception is flax seeds, which your body can’t break down or absorb if left whole.

 It’s best to use raw (unroasted, unsalted) seeds to ensure they have all of their nutrients intact and nothing was lost in the roasting process.
 Using organic seeds when available helps reduce pesticide exposure which can disrupt hormones.